SK9712/smart-parameter-plugin/README.md

 ## Features

 - **Conditional Visibility**: Show or hide parameters based on the values of other parameters
-- **Multiple Condition Types**: Support for equals, not equals, contains, starts with, and ends with conditions
+- **Multiple Condition Types**: Support for equals, not equals, contains, starts with, ends with, and regex pattern matching
+- **Multiple Condition Logic**: Combine conditions with AND/OR operators for complex logic
+- **Parameter Wrappers**: Control the visibility of existing parameter types
+- **Multiple Reference Parameters**: Control multiple parameters with a single wrapper
 - **Simple Configuration**: Easy to set up in your job's parameter definitions
 - **Real-time Updates**: Parameters update immediately when controlling values change